nonblocking/mashroom-dll-webpack-plugin/README.md

 ## Usage

-Please read the  documentation first.

 ### Bundling the DLL

 There is nothing specific here, just follow the [DLLPlugin](https://webpack.js.org/plugins/dll-plugin/) documentation.

-To bundle React and Redux your *webpack* config would look like this:
+To bundle React and Redux the *webpack* config in the DLL module would look like this:

 ```js
 const path = require('path');